Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 '

 In the above examples, we have displayed the CurrentProject Object's few Property Values assigned by the System.
-We have used Forms Collection Object to address the open forms in memory, in last week's examples.
+We have used the Forms Collection Object to address the open forms in memory in last week's examples.

 Note: You may explore some of the other objects yourself.

 From the above few examples, you can see that we have used the dot separator Character only to join each object/property.
-You cannot use ! symbol to address predefined objects, methods, or properties.
+You cannot use the (!) symbol to address predefined objects, methods, or properties.

-When we reference a User-Defined object (it should have a name) we can use ! symbol followed by the object/control Name to access that Control's default Property Value's contents or other controls/properties, eliminating the lengthy syntax.
-To make this point very clear we will try out one simple example below.
+When we reference a User-Defined object (it should have a name), we can use the (!) symbol followed by the object/control Name to access that Control's default Property values or other controls/properties, eliminating the lengthy syntax.
+To make this point very clear, we will try one simple example below.

 The TempVars Object.